Thames & Hudson · 2010

 25 words bio

 Martina Rink is a private mentor, Spiegel Bestseller author, and former personal assistant to Isabella Blow.
-She works with executive women on identity and sobriety.
+She works with female entrepreneurs, founders, and creatives on identity and sobriety.

 75 words bio

 Martina Rink is a private mentor and Spiegel Bestseller author whose work sits at the intersection of identity, leadership, and the examined life.
-A former personal assistant to the late Isabella Blow — one of the defining figures of twentieth-century fashion — she brings a rare cultural eye to the question of who high-achieving women become after they have built the life.
+A former personal assistant to the late Isabella Blow — one of the defining figures of twentieth-century fashion — she brings a rare cultural eye to the question of who female entrepreneurs, founders, and creatives become after they have built the life.
 She works by application, across Europe and internationally.

 Elisabeth Ruge Agentur GmbH